elysiajs/documentation/docs/tutorial.md

 This code resolve the error we have seen earlier because of **TypeScript warning**.

-Elysia schema doesn't not only enforce validation on the runtime, but it also infers a TypeScript type for auto-completion and checking error ahead of time, and a Scalar documentation.
+Elysia schema does not only enforce validation at runtime, but it also infers a TypeScript type for auto-completion, checking errors ahead of time, and Scalar documentation.

 Most frameworks only provide only one of these features or provided them separately requiring us to update each one separately, but Elysia provides all of them as a **Single Source of Truth**.